-Any conversations relating to sustainability and environmental awareness typically involve references to biodegradable and non-biodegradable materials.
+Any conversation relating to sustainability and environmental awareness typically involve references to biodegradable and non-biodegradable materials.
 But do we truly understand what is biodegradable?
 What does biodegradable mean?
-Let us de-mystify this buzzword and explain what biodegradable materials are (and what aren’t), and how choosing the right biodegradable products could help you reduce your waste long-term.
+Let us de-mystify this buzzword and explain what are biodegradable materials (and what aren’t), and how choosing the right biodegradable products could help you reduce your waste long-term.

 What does biodegradable mean?

 Let’s start with a definition.
 If something is biodegradable, it means it can decay naturally, in a non-harmful way.
 Put simply, it’s organic matter that can be decomposed of by bacteria or other living organisms.

 Biodegradable is easily confused with ‘compostable’, as they both mean that a material is technically able to degrade.
 However, compostable means that (given the right conditions), the material can break down completely into non-toxic components that will not harm the environment.